-The City of Long Beach Office of Civic Innovation has formed a public-private collaborative between city departments, public agencies, private corporations and citizens to develop a Smart Cities Initiative.
-The goal of the Smart Cities Initiative is to make Anaheim Street safer for vehicle traffic, pedestrians, and cyclists while making it more appealing for residents, shoppers, and business owners.
+The City of Long Beach Office of Civic Innovation has formed a public-private collaborative between city departments, public agencies, private corporations and citizens to develop a Smart Cities Supercollider Series - a series of visioning workshops to make Anaheim Street safer for vehicle traffic, pedestrians, and cyclists while making it more appealing for residents, shoppers, and business owners.

 The Office of Civic Innovation is hosting the Smart Cities Collider Series over the course of four months.